 A Senior Cat Could Have Medical Issues — Or Not

 Like people, it’s normal for some cats to have more health problems as they become older, but others remain relatively healthy as they age.
 There’s no guarantee a senior pet will have health issues, just like there’s no guarantee a kitten won’t have health issues.
 But it’s important to be aware of what the most common health issues are for senior cats and understand that these could require extra expense to treat.

 Some age-related changes and diseases that senior cats may experience include:

 - Weight loss or gain

 Veterinarians often recommend that senior cats have regular clinic visits (every 6 months, or more if needed) even if they are healthy.
 Blood tests can help detect diseases like diabetes, hyperthyroidism and kidney disease, even before you notice any signs of disease.
 Keeping ahead of these diseases means a greater success of managing or treating them, less discomfort for your cat and less expense for you.

 Good nutrition also helps maintain senior cat health and can help them manage some age-related diseases.
 Most older cats that are healthy and not overweight or too thin can eat a normal adult cat maintenance food or a senior cat food.
-Your veterinarian can help you determine if your cat could benefit from a diet specially formulated for older cats.
+Your veterinarian can help you determine if your cat could benefit from a change in diet.